Training delivered to UK-based life insurance and investments firm

 The Finance Systems project team at Friends Life opted to use an external training consultancy after reviewing the number of users to be trained and determining that the in-house training resources would struggle to handle the training requirements.
 Around 300 users would initially require training and the roles included analysts, first time users, senior executives and directors, so the skill levels and seniority varied.

-Stephen Robinson Project Manager
+Stephen Robinson Project manager

-Optimum Technology Transfer, the IT training consultancy, was chosen to provide a training solution based on the recommendation of Friends Life financial software supplier, Advanced Business Solutions.
+Optimum, the IT training consultancy, was chosen to provide a training solution based on the recommendation of Friends Life financial software supplier, Advanced Business Solutions.

 The project kicked off with an initial telephone conference call to discuss the training requirements and understand the challenges that the users faced.
 Friends Life project manager, Stephen Robinson, also created a PowerPoint presentation to help explain the required processes.
 An important objective was that the terminology used in the training was generic so it would be appropriate across the whole business.
 Optimum then proposed some possible approaches and a final training solution was agreed, which included the creation of a training presentation and an eLearning package.